-The Greek word translated “weight” in this scripture is “onkos” and it denotes “a bulk or mass;” hence, metaphorically, “an encumbrance, weight” (Vine’s Dict.).
+The Greek word translated “weight” in this scripture is “onkos,” and it denotes “a bulk or mass;” hence, metaphorically, “an encumbrance, weight” (Vine’s Dict.).

-In the ancient days, weights were stones carved in shapes usually with a flat base and often inscribed with their weight and the standard they followed.
+In the ancient days, weights were stones carved in shapes, usually with a flat base and often inscribed with their weight and the standard they followed.
 In those days, people usually carried weights in a pouch or bag with them.

-This is why God commands, “You shall not have in your bag differing weights, a heavy and a light.”
+Therefore, the Scripture commands, “You shall not have in your bag differing weights, a heavy and a light.”
 (Deut.
 25:13 NKJV).

-What are the weights that can hinder or disallow you from running successfully and finishing well the Christian race?
+What are the weights that can hinder or disallow you from running and finishing well the Christian race?

-Anything that constitutes a nuisance, burden, or hindrance to your spiritual well being!
-Anything that retards your spiritual growth or weakens your faith in God!
+Anything that constitutes a nuisance, burden, or hindrance to your spiritual well-being is a spiritual weight.

-Every care, fear, worry, anxiety, doubt or unbelief you allow in your heart is a weight you cannot successfully run the Christian race with.
+Every care, fear, worry, anxiety, doubt, or unbelief you allow in your heart is a weight you cannot successfully run the Christian race with.

-At this point, it is wise for you to pause and examine your life critically to identify the weights you have been bearing along as you run the race and see to it that you lay down every one of them at the Lord’s feet.
+At this point, it is wise for you to pause and examine your life critically so that you may identify the weights you have been bearing along as you run the race and see to it that you lay down every one of them.

 Whatever in your life that has become a weight, hindrance, or distraction to you must be promptly laid aside, put off, or given up so that you may finish your race well and obtain your crown.

-Friend, are you weighed down by cares, worries or anxieties about life?
+Friend, are you weighed down by cares, worries, or anxieties about life?

 22 Cast your burden on the LORD, and He shall sustain you; He shall never permit the righteous to be moved.
-(NKJV).

-1 Peter 5:
+1 Peter 5:7 – NKJV

 7 Casting all your care upon Him, for He cares for you.
-(NKJV).

 6 Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God;

 7 and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus.
-(NKJV).